• ECTS

 Description

 Proteins are now widely used as therapeutic tools in human and animal health.
-The knowledge of peptide and protein synthesis pathways, their folding, their possible post-translational modifications is essential before considering any therapeutic protein biosynthesis.
+Knowledge of peptide and protein synthesis pathways, folding and post-translational modifications is essential before any therapeutic protein biosynthesis can be envisaged.
 Methods to better characterize these proteins are also essential to guarantee the quality of the proteins produced for therapeutic or industrial use.
-Protein engineering methods to improve their original properties will also be discussed.
+Protein engineering methods designed to improve their original properties will also be discussed.

-The UE includes lectures and tutorials, conducted by teacher-researchers and researchers.
+The course includes lectures and tutorials by teacher-researchers and researchers.

 Read more